 Prevent fatal incidents

 The Jed Foundation (JED) suggests a community-based model to promote student emotional health and prevent suicide on campus.
 Most college populations and faculty members are forced to return to campus after losing a loved one to COVID-19 or dealing with mental health problems related to the pandemic, such as depression.
-One out of every four people aged 18 to 24 considered suicide in 30 days.
+One out of every four people aged 18 to 24 considered suicide.
 In times like these, it’s critical to have a campus that promotes suicide prevention and programs for preparing students to assist those in need.

 Mental Health Issues Affecting College Students